Refinitiv/refinitiv-ui/documents/src/pages/elements/text-field.md

 ## Input validation

-To validate input from users, `ef-text-field` provides similar features to a native input.
-When a user assigns an invalid input to the control, it will automatically apply an error style to alert the user.
-However, if you define a default value that is invalid, you need to call `input.reportValidity()` during initialization to ensure the error style is applied.
+`ef-text-field` has validation logic similar to a native input.
+When a user types the invalid value into the control, error style will be shown to notify the user.
+However, if the control is being initialised with an invalid value, `reportValidity()` must be called to ensure the error style is applied.

 @> Validation of user input of `ef-text-field` is consistent with a native input.
 [See native input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/text).